US Treasury Secretary to travel to India in November | Headlines

 - United States

+The announcement by Yellen came as she met with her Indian counterpart Nirmala Sitharaman here.

-"I am glad to announce today that in November ahead of the G20 meetings, I will take my first trip to India as Treasury Secretary, to attend the US-India Economic and Financial Partnership, our ninth partnership meeting," Yellen told reporters at the top of her bilateral meeting with Union Finance Minister Nirmala Sitharaman.
+"I am glad to announce today that in November ahead of the G20 meetings, I will take my first trip to India as Treasury Secretary, to attend the US-India Economic and Financial Partnership, our ninth partnership meeting," Yellen told reporters on Tuesday.

+She said the US-India relationship is critical to addressing the world's most important economic challenges.

 This partnership, she said, not only is vital to their core economic interests but also demonstrates to their citizens and the world that democracies deliver.